Imperforate anus

 An imperforate anus or anorectal malformations (ARMs) are birth defects in which the rectum is malformed.
 ARMs are a spectrum of different congenital anomalies which vary from fairly minor lesions to complex anomalies.
 The cause of ARMs is unknown; the genetic basis of these anomalies is very complex because of their anatomical variability.
 In 8% of patients, genetic factors are clearly associated with ARMs.
 Anorectal malformation in Currarino syndrome represents the only association for which the gene HLXB9 has been identified.

 Types

 There are other forms of anorectal malformations though imperforate anus is most common.
-Other variants include anterior ectopic anus.
+Other variants include cloacal malformation, rectal atresia, rectal stenosis, and anterior ectopic anus.
 This form is more commonly seen in females and presents with constipation.

 Presentation

 There are several forms of imperforate anus and anorectal malformations.
 The new classification is in relation of the type of associated fistula.

-The classical Wingspread classification was in low and high anomalies:
+The Wingspread classification was in low and high anomalies: